BambuReviews

 By BambuReviews · · 7 min read

 The Bambu P1S and X1 Carbon are the two enclosed, high-performance options in Bambu Lab’s current lineup.
 They share the same CoreXY motion system and print quality fundamentals.
-The question is whether the X1C’s additional features justify the ~$200-300 price gap.
+The question is whether the X1C’s additional features justify its clear price premium over the P1S.

 I’ve printed on both machines.
 Here’s the honest comparison.